angr/angr-doc/docs/loading.md

 >>> print b.filename
 ```

-CLE exposes the binary's information through two main interfaces: a CLE loader (cle.Loader) represents an entire conglomerate of loaded CLE binary objects.
-Different cle.AbsObj (abstract object) types are used for different types of binaries.
+CLE exposes the binary's information through the Loader class.
+The CLE loader (cle.Loader) represents an entire conglomerate of loaded CLE binary objects, loaded and mapped into a single memory space.
+Each binary object is loaded by a loader backend that can handle its filetype (a subclass of cle.Backend).
 For example, cle.ELF is used to load ELF binaries.
-(These are different "backends", see the backends section).

 CLE can be interfaced with as follows: